xf97/HuangGai/README.md

 *HuangGai* is an Ethereum smart contract bug injection framework, it can inject 20 types of bugs into Solidity smart contract. *HuangGai* is compatible with multiple versions of Solidity (Solidity 0.5.x, 0.6.x, 0.7.x).

-Users can use *HuangGai* to generate the large-scale and vulnerable contract datasets without preparing contracts in advance (*HuangGai* integrates a contract crawler engine, of course, you can also use your contracts).
+Users can use *HuangGai* to generate the large-scale vulnerable contract datasets without preparing contracts in advance (*HuangGai* integrates a contract crawler engine, of course, you can also use your contracts).

 One of the goals of *HuangGai* is to inject bugs into the contract while keeping the original content of the contract as much as possible, so as to ensure the authenticity of the injected contracts (i.e.,  contracts that have been injected bugs by *HuangGai*).

-For more information on Bugs, we have a [paper](https://github.com/xf97/HuangGai/blob/master/OurPaper.pdf).
+For more information on *HuangGai*, we have a [paper](https://github.com/xf97/HuangGai/blob/master/OurPaper.pdf).

 *HuangGai* can inject the following 20 types of bugs into the contracts (the names and definitions of the bugs are from our *[Jiuzhou](https://github.com/xf97/JiuZhou)* classification framework):